shrilaxmihegde/UFOs/README.md

 Here we can see city details.if can search by "City", you will see that the table updated to show the reported sightings that was recored for specific city.
 ![UFOs_City_image)](/Resources/UFOs_City_image.png)

-If Visitor want to find the diffrent city like "Oregan",(or) they can search it easily.
+If visitor want to find the diffrent Sate like "Oregan",(or) they can search it easily by typing the state code in "State" search filter.
 ![UFOs_different_city)](/Resources/UFOs_different_city.png)

-Below image show the ***Filter Search*** button.
+Below image show the ***Filter Search***  section.
 ![UFOs_search_button)](/Resources/UFOs_search_button.png)

 # Summary:
-Current webpage has main advantage, user ca search upon multipale criteria at the same time.
+Current webpage has main advantage, user can search upon multiple criteria at the same time.

 ## Drawbacks:
-1. The filter method is case sensitive.Therefore if a user enterd any key in upper case,the search result would not return.
+1. The filter method is case sensitive.
+Therefore if a user enterd any key in uppercase, the search result would not return.
 For example; if user enter state name **CA*** in upper case insted of ***ca*** any data would not return.
 2. There is no button to click after enter the key.
 3. The data is limited and outdated since it is not linked to a live source.